-News publishers raise £7m to help fight coronavirus
+News publishers have raised at least £7m so far to help fight coronavirus

-UK news publishers have helped raise some £7m to aid the fight against coronavirus, alongside reporting the impact of the pandemic and holding those in power to account.
+UK news publishers have helped raise at least £7m to aid the fight against coronavirus, alongside reporting the impact of the pandemic and holding those in power to account.

 The Daily Mail has set up a £4m fund to provide protective equipment for NHS staff through its new charity Mail Force.
 It flew a plane full of masks and coveralls, worth £1m, from China this week and plans to supply more.